Northern Europe

 Saints, dragons, demons and kings – this collection features artworks produced in Northern Europe during the 15th and 16th centuries.

 From small, intimate paintings that would have been displayed in private homes and chapels to large, dramatic altarpieces and emotive sculptures, these works highlight the importance of storytelling in art during his period.
-And new for 2024, see a rare masterpiece reunited as The Lamentation Altarpiece can be seen in its full glory for the first time in 30 years.

 The display and research into this collection has been undertaken in association with the National Gallery and the National Gallery Curatorial Traineeship Programme, supported by Art Fund with the assistance of the Vivmar Foundation.